Overview of high-density QCD studies with the CMS experiment at the LHC: Bulk properties and novel phenomena

 \subsection{Summary of results for bulk properties and novel phenomena}

-The CMS Collaboration has an extensive program for studying bulk properties of the QGP medium formed in relativistic nuclear collisions and for exploring novel phenomena that can test the fundamental underlying characteristics of the strong force.
-Common to these investigations is the use of the extended phase space coverage of the CMS detector.
-In particular, full azimuthal coverage over a large pseudorapidity range has enabled unprecedented precision in measurements of particle densities and of the correlations among particles.
+The CMS Collaboration has leveraged the extensive phase space coverage of its detector to explore QGP properties and to probe fundamental aspects of the strong force.
+The full coverage in $\phi$ and the large $\eta$ range of the CMS detector have enabled precise measurements of particle densities and correlations, offering deep insights into the behavior of the QGP.

-In the most central \PbPb collisions, there is a significant increase in the charged-particle density and average transverse energy per charged particle, as compared to the levels observed at RHIC energies.
-This implies that a denser and hotter medium is formed, resulting in a longer medium lifetime at the LHC than at RHIC.

-Taking advantage of the wide $\eta$ coverage in CMS, striking long-range collective particle correlations are observed.
-Through detailed studies of elliptic and high-order Fourier coefficients of these long-range azimuthal correlations, in terms of their \pt and centrality dependence, the CMS data impose stringent constraints on the allowed value of the shear viscosity to entropy density ratio ($\eta/s$), finding this value in the range of 0.08--0.2.
-This reaffirms that the QGP behaves like a ``nearly perfect liquid'' (\ie, close to the theoretical lower bound set by quantum fluctuations), exhibiting minimal frictional momentum dissipation.

-While it has been widely assumed that two-particle correlations can be factorized into the individual azimuthal dependence of each particle with respect to a common event plane, this assumption has now been directly tested by the CMS Collaboration.
-A \pt-dependent factorization breaking is shown to have a strong sensitivity to the granularity of initial-state fluctuations, while an $\eta$-dependent factorization breaking has, for the first time, enabled an exploration of the longitudinal dynamics of the QGP and has allowed for a full three-dimensional picture of the system evolution.
-In a separate measurement of global particle correlations, new observables of high-order Fourier coefficients involving linear and nonlinear components are studied.
-In this case, nonlinear response coefficients are determined that are not strongly sensitive to the initial-state anisotropies.
-As a result, these experimental values can serve as unique and robust probes of the hydrodynamic behavior of the QGP.